A colored sl(N)-homology for links in S^3: Symmetric Polynomials

-Denote by $G_{m,N}$ the complex $(m,N)$-Grassmannian, i.e. the manifold of all complex $m$-dimensional subspaces of $\C^N$.
+Denote by $G_{m,N}$ the complex $(m,N)$-Grassmannian, that is, the manifold of all complex $m$-dimensional subspaces of $\C^N$.
 The cohomology ring of $G_{m,N}$ is isomorphic to a quotient ring of a ring of symmetric polynomials.
-See e.g. \cite[Lecture 6]{Fulton-notes} for more.
+See for example \cite[Lecture 6]{Fulton-notes} for more.